Best Snacks for Athletes Between Games

 Snacks Between Games: Mini-Meals

-When athletes have more time between games, they can plan on eating a “mini-meal.”
-To build a mini-meal, I encourage athletes to choose a snack that provides a good source of carbohydrates along with a source of lean-protein.
+To build a mini-meal, I encourage athletes to choose a balanced snack that provides a good source of carbohydrates along with a source of lean-protein.
 Similar to the pre-game meal, the snack between games should be low in fat and fiber.

-Mini-meals that athletes can enjoy between games include:
+Mini-meal snacks that athletes can enjoy between games include:

 • Peanut butter and jelly sandwich, banana